techlore/go-incognito/Scripts/Section 5/6_ Device Separation.md

 compromised won’t directly lead to another being compromised.
 As a general rule of thumb, never conduct personal tasks on a work device or network, since these are likely monitored; it’s better to use cellular data to do personal stuff at work.
-Separating different aspect of your life, is called Compartmentalization
+Separating different aspect of your life, is called Compartmentalization.

 Before we dive into the lesson, here is a major disclaimer, so listen up!
 I’m going to give you unrealistic scenarios, repeat: UNREALISTIC! that involve purchasing a